PowerMops/powermops-site/src/routes/pmops/Lesson-4.md

 For the sake of this example, Let's say that John is a member of the class of accountants that works with family tax planning and tax return preparation.
-In other words, John is an \"instance\", or an actual, physical example (an object) of the class of family tax accountants.
+In other words, John is an "instance", or an actual, physical example (an object) of the class of family tax accountants.
 When you summon John to do your taxes, he automatically brings with him the ability to perform all the accounting and tax preparation methods